wcmaart/collections-explorer/readme-architecture.md

 Work in progress...

+This outlines the hierarchy of nested react components used for the search pages.
+We will use the "/objects" set of routes for this example.
+Other search routes use a similar architecture.

-### Search Component Hierachy Architecture
+### Search Component Architecture

 - routes/index
   ```
-  Where it all begins...
+  The router kicks things off matching a route like "/objects/".
   Before passing a component to the route, we wrap it
   in a HOC (higher order component) called withSearchRouteHelper.
   ```
   - withSearchRouteHelper
     ```
-    This checks route parameters to see if the search url has an id or a pagination index
+    This checks route parameters to parse information such as whether the search url has an id or a pagination index
     ```
     - SearchObjects
       ```
-      This mixes in props specific to this category before delegating to the SearchGenericPage
+      This mixes in props and the gqlQueries specific to this category before delegating to the SearchGenericPage
       ```
       - SearchGenericPage
         ```
-        Adds a page header
+        Templates the basic html page structure including a page header.
         Implements the SearchGeneric component
         ```
         - SearchGeneric